Global regularity of three dimensional density patch for inhomogeneous incompressible viscous flow: The proof of Proposition

+The existence of a weak solution $(\rho,v)$ to \eqref{1.1} is guaranteed by Proposition \ref{thmexistence}.
+Moreover, the previous part of this section has shown that, this solution satisfies the energy estimate \eqref{bound}, which obviously implies that $v\in L^1_\loc(\R^+, W^{2,p}(\R^3))$.
+In particular, $v\in L^1_{\loc}(\R^+;\Lip)$, thus the uniqueness of the solutions can be proved by using Lagrangian formulation of \eqref{1.1} as in \cite{DM12, HPZ}.
+We omit the details here.

+The fact that $v$ is in $L^1_{\loc}(\R^+;\Lip)$ also implies the existence and uniqueness of the solution to \eqref{W} in $L^\infty_{\loc}(\R^+;W^{2,p})$, by using the classical theory on transport equations.
+Then the energy estimate \eqref{bound} implies that, this solution $X_i$ satisfies the conormal regularity in \eqref{claim}.
+This completes the proof of Proposition \ref{propapriori}.

-{\bf Acknowledgments.} This work was done when we were visiting Morningside Center of the Academy of Mathematics and Systems Sciences, CAS.
+{\bf Acknowledgments.} This work was done when we were visiting Morningside Center of the Academy of Mathematics and Systems Science, CAS.
 We would like to thank Professor Ping Zhang for introducing this interesting problem to us.
+X. Liao was supported by SFB $1060$, University Bonn, during the last part of the work.